The High-Precision Clinic: Why AI Changes Your Real Estate Math

 Real Estate Impact

-Early implementations are seeing 20-30% reductions in mismatched appointments.
-If you reduce mismatched visits by even 25%, every exam room can handle 25% more appropriate patients.
+Early implementations are seeing 20-30 percent reductions in mismatched appointments.
+If you reduce mismatched visits by even 25 percent, every exam room can handle 25 percent more appropriate patients.
 Same footprint, higher throughput, better outcomes.

 Care coordination and billing calls are why you have 5 people at the front desk and a full-time billing team occupying substantial real estate.